ipavlic/apex-fp/README.md

 List<Account> testAccounts = Filter.field(Account.Name).equals('Test').apply(accounts);
 ```

-Multiple criteria can be stringed together with `also` to form the full matching query.
+Multiple criteria can be stringed together with `also` (alias `field`) to form the full matching query.
 Records have to match *all*	 criteria.

 ```java
 // Accounts named 'Test' with annual revenue under 100,000 are matched